Skip to content

 The frozen basis bundles are stored under data/basis_sets/.
 Each bundle contains one NWChem-format spherical basis file, a manifest, SHA256 checksum, local reference notes, and a bundle README.

-basis ID role active coverage
+basis ID role active dataset scope

-x2c-QZVPall primary H-Rn scalar-relativistic branch H-Rn
+x2c-QZVPall primary H-Rn scalar-relativistic branch all curated states, H-Rn

-dyall-v4z primary H-Lr heavy-element branch H-Lr
+dyall-v4z primary H-Lr heavy-element branch all curated states, H-Lr

 The basis text checksum is the basis-data identity.
 Ordinary validation is offline and checks required files, checksums, NWChem spherical headers, manifest consistency, and declared element coverage.
 If PySCF is installed, representative basis-parse smoke checks are also run.